jhasweta989/Optical_Character_Recognition/README.md

 # Optical_Character_Recognition
 This repositery has a method to detect characters from the image.
-It uses pytess
+It uses opencv to read image and pytesseract to get text in the image.
 ![Input](pic11.JPG "Input")

 ![ouput](output1.JPG "Output")